katoemba/SwiftUPnP/README.md

 - Combine for continuous state updates.
 - Strongly typed services, based on Codable structs.

+## System requirements
+The minimum requirements for the SwiftUPnP library are:
+- iOS 14
+- macOS 11 Big Sur

+The minimum requirement for the UPnPCodeGenerator executable is macOS 13 Ventura.

 ## Device discovery
 SSDP discovery is done using the modern Network framework.
 Only devices are discovered, the available sources are loaded based on the description of the device.